Perl-Apollo/Corinna/templates/rfc/attributes.md

 # Overview

-For Corinna, declaring instance data is done with `slot`.
+For Corinna, declaring class and instance data is done with `slot`.

 ```
 slot $x;